SiberianComrade2022/terraform-selectel-demo/README.md

 You should be able to get there as root superuser without additional questions and see command prompt like `root@tf-bastion:~#` or whatever was (re)defined in variable `bastion_name`.

-Run `curl `_pool.ip.address_`:9100`.
-Obtain these addresses of Pool machines from `terraform output`.
+On the Bastion host run `curl `_pool.ip.address_`:9100`.
+Obtain these IP addresses of Pool machines from `terraform output`.
 Normally you should witness response
   > Client sent an HTTP request to an HTTPS server.

 which proves that Node Exporter service is working on HTTPS protocol.